bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/ANSWERS.md

 <!-- Answers to the Short Answer Essay Questions go here -->

 1. Explain how the CPU provides concurrency:
+This can be done using threads or cores depending on how the CPU is design

 2. Describe assembly language and machine language: